MicrosoftDocs/entra-docs/docs/identity/saas-apps/asana-provisioning-tutorial.md

 1. Sign in to [Asana](https://app.asana.com/-/login) by using your admin account.
 1. Select the profile photo from the top bar, and select **Admin Console**.
-1. Select the Apps tab from with your admin console
+1. Select the Apps tab from with your admin console.
 1. Select Service accounts.
 1. Select **Add Service Account** and perform the following steps.